 After several days of wild speculation and a reported rift between the residents of numbers 10 and 11 Downing Street, the government have confirmed measures to assist self-employed people during the coronavirus outbreak.

-The Chancellor announced those actively self-employed who have lost revenue due to the coronavirus situation will receive a monthly payment representing 80% of average monthly trading profits – capped at £2,500 – for a three month period.
+The Chancellor announced those actively self-employed who have lost revenue due to the coronavirus situation will receive a monthly payment representing up to 80% of average monthly trading profits – capped at £2,500 – from March 2020 until January 2021.

-This period will cover March, April and May 2020 and the government will look to extend this scheme should they consider it appropriate.
+This is in the format of three grants are various income points, with the first period covering March, April and May 2020 and the final month covered in January 20021, yet the government will look to extend this scheme should they consider it appropriate.